-The Australia Day Committee (Victoria) (ADCV) is an Advisory Committee comprising of up to nine volunteer members from community, business, media and arts sectors, who are appointed by the Premier of Victoria.
-They provide advice to the Premier of Victoria and the Department of Premier and Cabinet (DPC) on the state-wide Australia Day program.
+The Australia Day Committee (Victoria) provides advice to the Premier of Victoria and the Department of Premier and Cabinet on the statewide Australia Day celebrations and particularly the Melbourne celebrations.

 Chair, Australia Day Committee (Victoria)

 Susan is one of Australia’s pre-eminent philanthropists, having donated millions of dollars to medical research and charitable causes over her successful business career.

 Susan was awarded the Companion of the Order of Australia (AC) Award in 2016 in recognition for her eminent service to the community, particularly through philanthropic and fundraising support for a range of medical research, education and sporting organisations, as an advocate for improved health care services for the disadvantaged, and to young women as a role model and mentor.

 Susan is a former Chair of the St Vincent’s Institute of Medical Research Foundation and a former Vice President of Western Bulldogs Football Club, in addition to the many other honorary philanthropic positions she holds.

 Susan was inducted into the Victorian Honour Roll of Women in 2014 and named Melburnian of the Year in 2017.

 Laura is Chairman of SVI Global Pty Ltd, Chairman of the Melbourne Fashion Festival Pty Ltd – one of the largest and most respected consumer fashion festivals in the world, Chairman of the LKG Advisory Boards, Chairman of The Good Foundation, Chairman of the CEO Circle and Chairman of the Foundation for the Advancement of Science and Technology in Schools.